ADVERTISEMENT

 • Heraldry books: These books contain genealogies and coats of arms granted to individuals in a family.

 For more specific sources, consult a genealogy reference librarian or other knowledgeable professionals.
 Check all sources for the common surname spelling plus variant or alternative spellings, and photocopy the pages where that surname is found.
 Then make a list of sources for that family by locality and title.
 Be careful not to assume that because someone has the same name as your ancestor, he must be your ancestor.
-Find corroborating evidence such as a birth date or spouse name before coming to a conclusion.
+Find corroborating evidence such as a birthdate or spouse’s name before coming to a conclusion.

 4. Beware of scams and incorrect/conflicting data.

-We all know the Internet is a terrific resource for genealogists, but it also spreads false family history information just as easily as it spreads celebrity gossip.
+We all know the internet is a terrific resource for genealogists, but it also spreads false family history information just as easily as it spreads celebrity gossip.
 Whenever you find a site containing royal and noble genealogies, consider their “facts” as clues only and verify them yourself.
 See what kind of documentation these sites offer; the more records and authentic sources they cite, the more reliable the data probably is.
-“Learn to do good solid research,” advises Valerie Austin, a royal researcher in Gainesville, Fla.
+“Learn to do good solid research,” advises Valerie Austin, a royal researcher in Gainesville, Florida.
 “Be skeptical of long lines others send, unless you go about the work of verifying them yourself.”

 Print sources are no different.
 These may contain inaccurate, conflicting or even purposely falsified genealogical information.
-“Many royal and noble ancestries have been produced over the centuries that are often more the results of wishful thinking than scientific research and documentary evidence,” says Boettger.
+“Many royal and noble ancestries have been produced over the centuries that are often more the results of wishful thinking than scientific research and documentary evidence,” says genealogist Boettger.
 “It seems to be a phenomenon common to every age and civilization.”
 In the 15th and 16th centuries, for example, families of social standing were expected to have ancestries dating back to ancient or Biblical figures, or even legendary heroes, so many families hired genealogists to “find” (or invent) such connections.
 “Thus numerous fanciful family origins were created,” Boettger says.
-Adding to the problem, 19th-century genealogical scam artists such as Gustave Anjou and Horatio Gates Somerby “made a living concocting false ancestries, often with alleged royal roots, for unsuspecting clients,” says Thompson.
+Adding to the problem, 19th-century genealogical scam artists such as Gustave Anjou and Horatio Gates Somerby “made a living concocting false ancestries, often with alleged royal roots, for unsuspecting clients,” says genealogist Thompson.

 Kriste Wood, a royal researcher in Oklahoma, found that proving her roots could get confusing when books and experts didn’t agree on what was accurate.
 “I found that the ‘experts’ disagreed heatedly on what I thought was common knowledge in history books, Jewish lineages and royal lineages,” she says.
 “Many ‘authoritative’ books were quoted, but were maligned in turn.
 I don’t believe many [experts] agree on most lines.”
 The bottom line is, be careful about your sources, and always try to reference original documents if possible.